 The above environmental and social characteristics are only promoted through the Fund's investment in Investee Companies.
-Such environmental and social characteristics are not promoted through the Fund's other investments (such as government bonds, collective investment schemes, unleveraged participation notes linked to the underlying equity, cash, cash equivalents, money market instruments and derivatives).
+Such environmental and social characteristics are not promoted through the Fund's other investments (such as government bonds, collective investment schemes, cash, cash equivalents, money market instruments and derivatives).
 Such other investments are not included in the definition of Investee Companies.